unicorn-bi/Unicorn-Recorder-Hybrid-Black/README.md

 #### BDF file format

-If BDF logging is enabled data is stored in the BDF+ file format.
+Data is stored in the BDF+ file format if BDF logging is enabled.
 Data can be loaded from applications supporting BDF file format like EDFBrowser.
 The number of signals depend on configuration defined in the [Acquisition Settings](#acquisition-settings).

 <p align="center">
 <img src="./img/rec10.png" alt="drawing" width="700"/><br/>